EarthSystemDiagnostics/hamstr/README.md

 controls the number of discrete sections at the highest resolution level, while `K_factor` controls how much thicker the discrete sections are at each subsequent level.
-Sufficient levels are modelled so that the coarsest level has just one section - an overal mean accumulation rate.
+Sufficient levels are modelled so that the coarsest level has just one section - an overall mean accumulation rate.

 The structure is hierarchical in the sense that the modelled accumulation rates for the parent sections act as priors for their child